-Atkinson Resort & Country Club boasts an 18-hole Phil Wogan course that first opened for daily fee play in 1996.
-Highlight holes include the par five 2nd and par three 11th on a course measuring 6.580 yards from the tips.
+Atkinson Resort & Country Club boasts an 18-hole Phil Wogan-designed course that first opened for daily fee play in 1996.
+Holes are laid out in two distinct clockwise circuits, each of which returns to the clubhouse.

 The strength of Atkinson lies in its par fives.
 All require strategic choices off the tee, deciding how close to a hazard to come to provide the best angle on the next shot.
 And three of them also ask the player to think on her/his second shot.
 There are challenges on the approaches as well, the best being the Redan green on the 6th.
 All four greens have enough contour for challenging putting.

 The downside here is the numerous forced carries, particularly on the back nine where I counted five of them.
 Even where there’s no wetland to negotiate, the second nine fairways can be particularly constricting.
 My drive on 15 landed in the fairway but turned into a lost ball.
 My playing companions lost considerably more.

 Interesting layout that leverages mother nature's topography.
 Be careful on the doglegs as it is easy to get blocked out.
 The staff, while professional, are not real flexible.
 I would categorize this as production golf.
 Good economic value and worth playing